ychubachi/collaborative-sde/source/github.rst

 .. image:: image/20110826020706.png
    :width: 480 px

-- Bring back to your web browser.
+- Move to your web browser.
 - Paste your key to **Key** text area.

 .. image:: image/20110826021046.png